Get the most out of your dashboard

 - A Campaign Dashboard for each publisher in a branded content buy

-- A Universal Dashboard aggregating all of the content in a branded content buy
+- A Universal Dashboard aggregating all of the branded content campaigns

 If you’re running paid distribution with us, Dashboards for the campaigns you’re running will be especially effective to see reporting tied specifically to campaign performance.